Contact this organisation

 Programmes and activities

 - During the war, many fighters fought against the Syrian army who had military and political influence in Lebanon for long years.
 FFP extended a hand of friendship to Syrian refugees, Syrian civil society activists and NGOs leaders planning for the post war era.
 Dialogue sessions were very emotional and intense, as it is hard for people who are still in the middle of war to hear from war veterans that clashes only lead to self destruction and loss.
-An attempt to reach out to Syrian fighters is on the agenda of the organization.
 In summer 2017, FFP's former combatants traveled to Germany to talk to Syrian refugees there.

 - The fate of thousands of disappeared during the war remains unknown, and their families still wait for them, or any news of their fate.
 FFP organized discussions with the families and works closely with them to share any glimpse of information and encourage everyone knowing anything to come forward.